letzya/tyk-docs/tyk-docs/content/tyk-self-managed.md

 ##### MongoDB Sizing Guidelines

 The aggregate record size depends on the number of APIs and Keys you have.
-Each counter size ~50b, and every aggregated value has its own counter.
+Each counter size is ~50b, and every aggregated value has its own counter.

 So an hourly aggregate record is computed like this: 50 * active_apis + 50 * api_versions + 50 * active_api_keys  + 50 * oauth_keys, etc.